winstonpuckett/winstonpuckett-site/src/products/lucifer/tests.md

 ### Performance

 How long, in milliseconds, is the command allowed to take before the test fails?
-This defaults to one second, but can be brought up much higher.
-The thought behind the default is that there is always an implicitly understood performance contract between the provider of the tool and the consumer.
-By providing a default one second timeout, in the instances where the tool is expected to take longer, a new performance budget will have to be decided on explicitly.
-This new performance budget will align with the developer and customer expectations.
-Without the default, performance budgets may be overlooked.

 Datatype: positive integer
-Default: 1000
 Example:
 ```yaml
 tests: